MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 ﻿---
-title: Capacity management (preview)
+title: Manage and monitor capacity (preview)
 description: Learn about capacity management in Power Pages.
 author: dileepsinghmicrosoft
 ms.topic: conceptual
 ms.custom:
-ms.date: 11/07/2023
+ms.date: 11/20/2023
 ms.subservice:
 ms.author: dileeps
 ms.reviewer: kkendrick
 contributors:
     - dileepsinghmicrosoft
     - ProfessorKendrick
+ms.contributors:
+ - psimolin
 ---

-# Capacity management overview (preview)
+# Manage and monitor capacity (preview)

 [!INCLUDE[cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Power Pages capacity management experience in the Power Platform Admin Center (PPAC) allows administrators to manage Power Pages capacity and monitor capacity consumption.
+Power Pages capacity management experience in the Power Platform admin center allows administrators to manage Power Pages capacity and monitor capacity consumption.
 This experience also provides an overview of the different licensing models in use.

 > [!IMPORTANT]
 > - This feature is a preview feature.